Fountain-Coach/teatro-codex-macos-prompt-field-guide/parts/part-05.md

 - Map SwiftUI and AppKit primitives to theatrical concepts.
 - Use the metaphor to discuss structure and behavior succinctly.
 - Keep mappings practical; prefer precise one-to-one correspondences.

+Examples: See the [Examples index](../examples/README.md); apply the lexicon to any score.

+## Try This
+- Map a feature (e.g., document search) to stage zones, actors, and cues.
+- Translate VStack/HStack/ZStack to blocking for a specific screen.
+- Label state as actors’ mood and shared dialogue lines.
 ## Navigation

 ---